gayanvirajith/node-processwire-forum-posts/README.md

 ##Usage

 The global installation will symlink an executable script and place it in your PATH.
-To use processwire-forum-posts type `pwtalk` on your terminal or command prompt:
+To use processwire-forum-posts type `pwforum` on your terminal or command prompt:

-    pwtalk
+    pwforum

 A list of post items will be promted.
 Type the number of the post to open a post or type 0 to quit and return to your terminal session.